-This post is going take you through and explain how you can find the physical properties of a design using the Region Properties command.
+This post is going take you through and explain how you can find the material properties of a design using the Inventor Region Properties command.

-The Region Properties tool is used to evaluate the area, perimeter, and the Area Moment of Inertia properties of sketch loops.
+Normally, we use the Region Properties tool to evaluate the area, perimeter, and the Area Moment of Inertia properties of sketch loops.
 It then takes all of the necessary measurements from the sketch coordinate system.
-The Region Properties tool then calculates the physical properties based the on the selected sketch entities.
+The Region Properties tool then calculates the physical properties based on the selected sketch entities.

-The results provided in the Region Properties dialog box are as follows:
+The results in the Region Properties dialog box are as follows:

-- Area and Perimeter – Cumulative area and perimeter if multiple sketch loops are selected
+- Area and Perimeter – Cumulative area and perimeter if you select multiple sketch loops

 - Centroid Location – Display of the X and Y distances from the sketch origin to Centroid.

 - Inertia with Respect to Sketch Origin – Inertia Tensor and Polar Moment with respect to the sketch origin.